 Algorand has been quietly running peer‑to‑peer (P2P) networking for months.
-P2P lets Algorand nodes find and connect to permissionless Repeaters on a global mesh.
+P2P lets Algorand nodes find and connect to Repeaters on a global mesh.
 This adds more independent routes for data, strengthens decentralization, and makes the network more resilient to failures and censorship.
 P2P is now also available in NodeKit and FUNC.

 What is P2P?